axiixc/Rose-Bandwidth-Monitor/readme.md

 - Stats such as time until bandwidth cap reduces
 - API access for creating/retrieving bandwidth entries
 - Possibly merge scrape server and web server
+- Allow name changes on devices (override the Rose names)
+- Add support for more notification services

 # Security Concerns